Nutrition & Wellness Services

 Between sessions, you are responsible for choices that support your nutrition goals.
 You have the option to add-on coaching calls to enhance your personal motivation and accountability.
 This optional service includes 20-minute phone calls to discuss your experience and progress in terms of lifestyle, habit, and behavior changes.

 Working together, we determine the best meal planning approach, based on your personal situation.
 These options might include grocery list of basic staples, routine meal combination ideas, and restaurant menu suggestions.

 Do I need to count calories or track macros?

 No, I want you to focus on food, not numbers.
 During your first nutrition counseling session, we talk about your usual day in terms of food, including breakfast, lunch, dinner, snacks, and drinks.
-Afterwards, I analyze this information relative to your nutritional needs and communicate any suggested changes.
+I analyze this information relative to your nutritional needs and communicate any suggested changes.